Portugal: Minho & the Douro Valley

 Included Meals: Lunch, Dinner

-Parque Nacional da Peneda- Gerês & Caminho da Fé; 3 – 4 miles, easy to moderate
+Parque Nacional da Peneda-Gerês & Caminho da Fé; 3 – 4 miles, easy to moderate

-Your trail will descend into the valley between the granite peaks of Peneda-Gerês National Park, arriving in the ancient village of Soajo.
-The Romans paved the road using large stones, and for centuries it has been walked by pilgrims from Peneda to Soajo which is why it is known as the Caminho da Fé, the Way of Faith.
-It is also known as the Caminho do Pão, the Way of Bread.
-The inhabitants of this valley have made their living by moving their livestock up and down the mountains with the change of seasons.
-As you walk past aqueducts used for irrigating fields and powering flour mills, you may even see the indigenous Cachena milk cows or the wild Garrano horses.
+Your walk descends into the valley between the granite peaks of Peneda-Gerês National Park, ending in the ancient village of Soajo.
+The trail you follow was originally paved by the Romans with large stones and has been used for centuries by pilgrims traveling from Peneda to Soajo—hence its name, the Caminho da Fé (“Way of Faith”).
+It’s also called the Caminho do Pão (“Way of Bread”), a nod to the valley’s agricultural heritage.
+Residents have long practiced transhumance, moving livestock seasonally between high pastures and lower valleys.
+As you walk past aqueducts once used to irrigate fields and power flour mills, you may encounter indigenous Cachena milk cows or even spot wild Garrano horses roaming the hillsides.

 Included Meals: Breakfast